Dpbm/snake-ai/readme.md

 ![GHRC publish](https://github.com/Dpbm/snake-ai/actions/workflows/ghrc.yml/badge.svg)

-For this project, my idea was to explore some algorithms, such as genetic algorithms and Qubo, and technologies, like C++, and develop something I've always wanted to, all from scratch!
+For this project, my idea was to explore some algorithms, such as genetic algorithms and Qubo, and technologies, like C++, to develop something I've always wanted to, all from scratch!

 The urge to build a snake game AI came after I watched some YouTube videos, which inspired me to create something different and just for fun, some of them are listed bellow: